baseershah7/baseershah7/README.md

 ### BASEER HASSAN SHAH

-I love solving complex problems and designing peak AI systems.
-I refuse to settle for good enough even though i know perfect solutions dont exist in data science but that allows me to experiment with a variety of techniques and guarantees my growth as a data scientist.
+Love solving complex problems and designing peak AI systems.

 Passionate about satellite imagery with a focus on climate change and healthcare applications.